 The Trustees consider that there are no material uncertainties about the Trust's ability to continue as a going concern as there are sufficient free reserves available to cover annual expenditure.
-The Trust has £104.4M (2021: £98.2M) worth of unrestricted investments to readily draw upon if required.
-With respect to the next reporting period, 2022/23, the most significant areas of uncertainty that affect the carrying value of assets held by the Trust are the level of investment return and the performance of investment markets (see the investment policy and performance and risk management sections of the Trustees' annual report for more information).
+The Trust has £97.6M (2022: £104.4M) of unrestricted investments to draw upon if required.
+With respect to the next reporting period, 2023/24, the most significant areas of uncertainty that affect the carrying value of assets held by the Trust are the level of investment return and the performance of investment markets (see the investment policy and performance and risk management sections of the Trustees' annual report for more information).